THUDM/GCC/gin.md

 Dear Authors of GIN:

 This is Jiezhong Qiu from Tsinghua University.
-We are working on a Graph Neural Network paper and want to use GIN model as our baseline.
-We wonder if you would like to share some insights on training GIN model.
+We are working on a Graph Neural Network paper and would like to use your GIN model as our baseline.
+We wonder if you would like to share some insights on training the GIN model.

-We download the code from https://github.com/weihua916/powerful-gnns, the official implementation.
+We download the code from the official implementation at https://github.com/weihua916/powerful-gnns.
 To reproduce the paper results, we run commands according to README and information provided by the authors in repo issues:

 We run the following two settings, as suggested in the paper.